 Herniated Lumbar Disc

-Depending on which disc is herniated, patients with herniated lumbar discs are advised to lie on their stomachs, or sleep in the fetal position.
+Depending on which disc is herniated, patients with herniated lumbar discs are advised to lie on their stomach or sleep in the fetal position.

 Generally speaking, to help alleviate pain and pressure on the back while sleeping, place pillows under the knees or the lower back.
-For more information about back pain, contact the specialists at the Barrington Orthopedic Specialists by calling (847) 230-9568.
+For more information about back pain, contact the specialists at the Barrington Orthopedic Specialists.